-Info: Zoom is not available when using 2K or HD recording resolutions.
+Info:

-Info: SDI Zoom is not available when using UHD SDI formats (6G & 12G).
+Zoom is not available when using 2K or HD recording resolutions.

-Info: Zoom always refers to the entire image area of the set sensor mode and does not take into account any set Magnification.
+SDI Zoom is not available when the SDI output(s) are configured for UHD output (6G and 12G formats).
+Zoom always refers to the entire image area of the set sensor mode and does not take into account any set Magnification.